CoXPath/CoXPath/README.md

 If you have found our study useful in your work, please consider citing:

 Figueiredo, R. Q., Raschka, T., Kodamullill, A. T., Hofmann-Apitius, M., Mubeen, S., and Domingo-Fernández, D. (2021).
-[Towards a global investigation of transcriptomic signatures through co-expression networks and pathway knowledge for the identification of disease mechanisms](FIXME), *bioRxiv*, FIXME.
+[Towards a global investigation of transcriptomic signatures through co-expression networks and pathway knowledge for the identification of disease mechanisms](https://doi.org/10.1101/2021.03.02.433520), *bioRxiv*, 2021.03.02.433520.

 ### Setup environment
 Install requirements